heimrichhannot/contao-twig-templates-bundle/README.md

 ## Configuration

-It's as simple as that: Set the option `addBootstrapTemplates` in your existing layout or create a new one.
-This way the *automapping* takes place and according to the current content element or module, the correct template is used which name's usually built with the suffix `_bs`.
+It's as simple as that: Set the selected framework `frameworkTemplates` in your existing layout or create a new one.
+This way the *automapping* takes place and according to the current content element or module, the correct template is used which name's usually built with the suffix `_bs4`.

 If you don't want to use *automapping* you can also assign the template you want in the ordinary way by selecting it in the `customTpl` field of your module or content element.